leontristain/modnotes/windhelm/tldr.md

 None of them are noticeable if you play a purely vanilla game and view things from purely vanilla view angles.
 However the moment you start flying (or in the case for this mod, walking along the wallwalks/new districts), you'll see and experience them.

 Thus, this mod fixes them up.
 This means the visuals should be wholesome from wherever inside the city.
-Objects outside the city walls will still be lacking in detail and fairly primitive, but at least the landscape will be smooth and the large structures will be there, which provide a good illusion of what it actually looks like on the outside.
+Objects outside the city walls will still be lacking in detail and fairly primitive, but at least the landscape will be smooth and the large structures will be there, which provide a good illusion of what outside actually looks like.

 In the Tamriel worldspace, new standin structures (walls, towers, etc...) were added to ensure the Windhelm city look more or less the same outside as it does inside.
 For technical reasons, they won't look 100% the same, but unless you squint your eyes and look for it, you probably won't notice.